A fire is born

 “Oh, no!” the two CBS women said in unison.
 Their dismay was justified.

-Experience dictated that driven by the warm, dry, fast-moving Santa Ana’s, which traditionally descend each fall from the high desert into the Southern California Basin, once a blaze of the kind the Woolsey Fire was shaping up to be crossed US-101, it would not stop until it hits the Pacific Ocean.
+Experience dictated that, driven by the warm, dry, fast-moving Santa Ana’s, which traditionally descend each fall from the high desert into the Southern California Basin, once a blaze of the kind the Woolsey Fire was shaping up to be crossed US-101, it would not stop until it hit the Pacific Ocean.

 What route the fire could choose on its run to the sea was, as yet, unknown.
 Would it go via Malibu Canyon, or the Kanan/Decker corridor where Kilpatrick was located?
 At first, the fire seemed to be headed toward Malibu.